4. Arguments for the proposition, 3:1-4:7

 uJpo + acc. "of [sin]" - under [sin].
 Subordination; "under the rule of."
 In the sense of "into the power of / into subjection to", Bligh.
 "Under the power of sin", Martyn.

-pro tou elqein (ercomai) aor. inf. "before this faith came" - This construction, pro with the genitive articular infinitive, forms a temporal clause, antecedent time; "up till the time when we could find salvation on the basis of the faithfulness of Christ Jesus (Christ's atoning obedience on our behalf / the cross)."
+pro tou elqein (ercomai) aor. inf. "before this faith came" - before the faith came.
+This construction, pro with the genitive articular infinitive, forms a temporal clause, antecedent time; "up till the time when we could find salvation on the basis of the faithfulness of Christ Jesus (Christ's atoning obedience on our behalf / the cross)."
 "Faith" here is most likely Christ's faithfulness, "faith of Christ", and our faith in his faithfulness on our behalf.
 Such is the age of faith, as opposed to the age of the law.
 See Galatians 2:16 for "faith of Christ".

 efrouroumeqa (frourew) imperf. pas. "we were held prisoners / we were held in custody" - we were being kept.
 The imperfect is durative.
 The word may mean "enforced restraint", but also may mean "benevolent protection."
 A sense of oppression seems best.
 The verb is first person plural, "we".
 "We" usually means "we believing Jews" or even "we apostles", rather than "we believers" ("you" = "you believing Gentiles").
 Given that Paul often frames his words within a salvation-history perspective, "we believing Jews" is the dominant sense of "we", but at the same time a more inclusive "we believers" is not far from his mind.
 "In the custody of the law", NEB.